Brainstorm It! -- A Keyword Primer

 "Why don't the engines provide only ads?"

 For the same reason newspapers provide news.
-If newspapers provided only ads, people would not read them -- they'd be flyers!
+If newspapers provided only ads, people wouldn't read them -- they'd be flyers!
 People don't like ads.
 But, and here's the big "but" that makes the world go round...

-When Search Engines and newspapers provide the right ad to the right person at the right time and in the right place, people do in fact act upon them.
+When search engines and newspapers provide the right ads to the right people at the right time and in the right place, those people do in fact act upon them.
 If that didn't happen, the engines would soon be out of business.

-The good news is that surfers do click on ads.
+The good news is that people do click on ads.
 And the better news?
-While newspapers have to create their own content, Search Engines let you do it for them.
+While newspapers have to create their own content, search engines let you do it for them.
 It takes millions and millions of small businesses to create the incredible kind of diversity that could cover every conceivable search.

 "So should I buy ads to get found?"

-Yes, you can "buy" ads.
-You bid for them.
-And there are circumstances (ex., you have a high-priced product or service to sell) for which buying ads makes sense.
+You can't "buy" ads.
+You bid for them in an auction.
+And there are circumstances (e.g., you have a high-priced product or service to sell) for which buying ads (winning the ad auction) makes sense.

-But, as you will see later on, most SBIers normally sell ads.
-Yes, ads will make you money!
-Selling them to Google to sell to others is a good strategy, and easy to do!
+But, as you'll see later on, most SBIers normally sell ads (or, more accurately, ad space).
+Yes, ad space will make you money!
+Selling it to Google to sell to others is one income-generating strategy (one of many), and easy to do!

 "I get it!
 But how do I brainstorm keywords, pick the right ones, and generally find out more about all this?"

 Brainstorm It!
-(BI!) not only makes you an expert "instantly," it does all the heavy work for you.
+(BI!) does all the heavy work for you.
 It would take the savviest pros weeks to manually do what Brainstorm It! does in minutes!

 The Brainstorm It!
 Process